PRISM: Parallel Residual Iterative Sequence Model: Abstract

 \section{Abstract}

 Generative sequence modeling faces a fundamental tension between the expressivity of Transformers and the efficiency of linear sequence models.
-Existing efficient architectures are theoretically bounded by shallow, single-step linear updates, while powerful iterative methods like Test-Time Training (TTT) break hardware parallelism due to state-dependent gradients.
+Existing efficient architectures are theoretically bounded by shallow, single-step linear updates, while powerful iterative methods like Test-Time Training (TTT) break hardware parallelism due to two dimensions of serial dependency: token-level state reliance and step-level iteration loops.
 We propose PRISM (Parallel Residual Iterative Sequence Model) to resolve this tension.
-PRISM introduces a solver-inspired inductive bias that captures key structural properties of multi-step refinement in a parallelizable form.
+PRISM explicitly reconstructs the expressive gate × residual × direction iteration pattern of TTT in a parallelizable form.
 We employ a Write-Forget Decoupling strategy that isolates non-linearity within the injection operator.
 To bypass the serial dependency of explicit solvers, PRISM utilizes a two-stage proxy architecture: a short-convolution anchors the initial residual using local history energy, while a learned predictor estimates the refinement updates directly from the input.
 This design distills structural patterns associated with iterative correction into a parallelizable feedforward operator.
 Theoretically, we prove that this formulation achieves Rank-$L$ accumulation, structurally expanding the update manifold beyond the single-step Rank-$1$ bottleneck.
 Empirically, it achieves comparable performance to explicit optimization methods while achieving \textbf{174x higher throughput}.
-Codes are available at \href{https://github.com/gpr-prism/prism}{github.com}
+Codes are available in \url{https://github.com/gpr-prism/prism/}.